guilhem-martin/go-guerrilla-wiki/About-Backends:-introduction,-configuring-and-extending.md

 		return backends.ProcessWith(
 			func(e *mail.Envelope, task backends.SelectTask) (backends.Result, error) {
 				if task == backends.TaskValidateRcpt {

+                                        // if you want your processor to validate recipents,
                                         // validate recipient by checking
                                         // the last item added to `e.RcptTo` slice
                                         // if error, then return something like this:
                                         /* return backends.NewResult(
 							response.Canned.FailNoSenderDataCmd),
 							backends.NoSuchUser
                                         */
                                         // if no error:
                                         return p.Process(e, task)
 				} else if task == backends.TaskSaveMail {

-					// do some work here
+                                        // if you want your processor to do some processing after
+                                        // receiving the email, continue here.
                                         // if want to stop processing, return
                                         // errors.New("Something went wrong")
                                         // return backends.NewBackendResult(fmt.Sprintf("554 Error: %s", err)), err
                                         // call the next processor in the chain return p.Process(e, task)
 				}
 				return p.Process(e, task)
 			},